Leanneleesh/dsi12project/project_2/README.md

 1. The use of Lasso and Ridge performed better at the onset when there were too many features (100 over) which resulted in the Linear Regression Model overfitting

-2. Gr Liv Area stood out as the feature with the greatest weightage on sale price.
+2. Gr Liv Area stood out as the feature with the greatest weightage on sale price

 3. As seen from the improvement in R^2 scores when the top 5 features were squared, it may be worth exploring polynomial features for other specific features to see if it improves the model